ROCm/rocBLAS/docs/source/streams.rst

 ``rocblas_status rocblas_create_handle(rocblas_handle *handle)``

-Subsequent rocBLAS routines take this handle as an input parameter. rocBLAS ONLY queries (by hipGetDevice) the user’s device; rocBLAS but does NOT set the device for users.
+Subsequent rocBLAS routines take this handle as an input parameter. rocBLAS ONLY queries (by hipGetDevice) the user’s device; rocBLAS does NOT set the device for users.
 If rocBLAS does not see a valid device, it returns an error message to users.
 It is the users’ responsibility to provide a valid device to rocBLAS and ensure the